-Buy a fresh pineapple with a nice looking top.
-Avoid pineapples that are overripe or have sickly looking leaves.
-Cut the top of the pineapple off about half an inch to an inch below the the leaves.
+Buy a fresh pineapple with a nice-looking top.
+Avoid pineapples that are overripe or have sickly-looking leaves.
+Cut the top of the pineapple off about half an inch to an inch below the leaves.

 Carefully cut off the flesh and the outer bottom leaves of the pineapple until you see root buds (root primordia).

-Pineapple plants grow best in well draining soil.
-Cactus potting mix works well or any soil with a sandy loam or perlite.
+Pineapple plants grow best in well-draining soil.
+Cactus potting mix works well or any soil with sandy loam or perlite.
 Or you can use gravel in the bottom of the pot to promote good drainage.
 Plant the pineapple crown about an inch deep and firmly pat the soil around it.
-Water the pineapple stalk very lightly and put in a sunny location.
+Water the pineapple stalk very lightly and put it in a sunny location.
 It will take about 6 to 8 weeks for the roots to develop and take hold.
-Water as needed, don’t let it become water logged or overly dry.
+Water as needed, don’t let it become water-logged or overly dry.
 Trim off any leaves that turn brown and die.
 Transplant into a bigger pot after a year.